AdobeDocs/experience-manager-forms-cloud-service.en/help/themes.md

 ### Downloading a theme {#downloading-a-theme}

-You can export themes as a zip file and use these in other projects or AEM instances.
+You can export themes as a zip file and use these themes in other projects or Experience Manager instances.
 To download a theme:

 1. Click **[!UICONTROL Adobe Experience Manager]**, click **[!UICONTROL Forms]**, and then click **[!UICONTROL Themes]**.